 an international star.

-everywhere, battling across the tiny screen in Italian,
+Sandokan was everywhere, battling across the tiny screen

-Spanish, French and German.
-You can watch a clip from this
+in Italian, Spanish, French and German.
+You can watch a

-to set the scene: Sandokan disguised as a Malay prince,
+a few words to set the scene: Sandokan disguised as a Malay

-has met and fallen in love with Marianna.
-While staying
+prince, has met and fallen in love with Marianna.
+While

-with her and her uncle, Lord James, they are invited on
+staying with her and her uncle, Lord James, they are invited

 Bedi in Solima's classic Sandokan miniseries